remotivelabs/remotivebroker-bootstrap/README.md

 ### Upgrade through the web interface

-It is possible to trigger an upgrade through the BeamyBroker web interface.
+It is possible to trigger an upgrade through the RemotiveBroker web interface.
 This require a service to be running.
 To install and start this service (only needed once):